syu585/AnalyseNPMLockFile/README.md

 # Output:
 # Parsing bun.lock...
 # Found 150 packages
-# Fetching release date for @babel/core@7.27.4 (1/150)...
+# Fetching release dates for 150 packages using 10 concurrent workers...
+# ✓ @babel/core@7.27.4
+# ✓ react@18.2.0
 # ...
+# Progress: 10/150 packages fetched
+# ...
+# Completed fetching all 150 packages
 #
 # Summary:
 # Total packages: 150
 # Packages released after 2024-07-01: 8
 ```

+## Performance

+The script uses concurrent HTTP requests (via `ThreadPoolExecutor`) to query the npm registry API in parallel, resulting in significant performance improvements:

+- **Default**: 10 concurrent workers
+- **Speed**: ~10x faster than sequential querying
+- **Example**: 100 packages in ~10-20 seconds (vs. ~100-200 seconds sequentially)

+You can adjust the concurrency level using the `--workers` flag:
+- Higher values (e.g., `--workers 20`): Faster execution, more network load
+- Lower values (e.g., `--workers 5`): More conservative, gentler on npm registry

 ## API Rate Limits

-This script queries the npm registry API.
-Be aware of potential rate limits if analyzing large lock files.
-The script makes one API request per package, so processing may take some time for files with many packages.
+This script queries the npm registry API using concurrent requests for faster performance.
+The default of 10 concurrent workers is generally safe, but you may want to reduce this (using `--workers`) if you encounter rate limiting issues with very large lock files.

 ## Error Handling